 Each year, GVAS continues to make a positive impact on conservation by offering a variety of educational opportunities that are open to our members and the community.
-Our newsletter, the Meadowlark, is released five times a year.
+Our newsletter, the Meadowlark, will be released seasonally four times a year beginning Spring 2023.
 It offers information about our monthly lecture series, field hikes, and topics such as wildlife and waterway policy, conservation advocacy, birding, and much more.

 Help us to create and maintain the best habitat possible for our local wildlife to survive and thrive.
 Whether it’s rehabilitating the banks of a waterway or building a bird friendly backyard, Genesee Valley Audubon Society can provide the information necessary to help you protect local habitat.
 Before you plant or weed, download our Native Plants guide to learn what plants are the best for creatures native to the Genesee Valley region.